It takes only a few clicks to set up a Shopify store, but it’s the Shopify pricing that people lose sleep over.

 Priority Mail Cubic estimates shipping costs based on a package’s outer dimension, not weight.
 If you can take advantage of Priority Mail Cubic, you’ll pay less for shipping than with standard shipping methods.

-Some advanced features can only be accessed with higher plans.
+Some advanced features come only with higher plans.

 For example, if you’d like to create professional reports or calculate shipping costs for third-party carriers, you’ll need to pay extra.